 This Article is relevant to social care because someone who belongs to a particular religion is entitled to have this respected.
-This may have an impact on visiting times, if visiting during a religious event for example.
-It may affect the purchase and provision of food and the delivery of personal care.
+This may have an impact on times that care is carried out particularly during a religious event for example.
+It may affect the provision of food and the delivery of personal care.